tj-actions/remark/README.md

 ## [remark](https://github.com/remarkjs/remark)

-Want a cool `Table of Contents` for your markdown also auto sync changes each time you make edits using this action enables the best of both worlds.
+Want a cool `Table of Contents` for your markdown and also auto sync changes each time you make edits using this action enables the best of both worlds.

 ```yaml